Best bikepacking sleeping bag 2024 – our pick of the best sleeping bags and quilts for a night under the stars

 Sewn through seams

 When you start talking about the absolute lightest sleeping bag available, things aren't always that clear.
 Companies start to qualify that it's the lightest compared to this or that, based on temperature ratings or bag size.
-All that said, the Sea to Summit Spark Ultralight sleeping bag might be the lightest sleeping bag at the 40F rating, or it might not, but it's certainly very close.
+All that said, the Sea to Summit Spark Ultralight sleeping bag might be the lightest sleeping bag at the 45F rating, or it might not, but it's certainly very close.
 If you think you'd rather give up a little weight in the quest for comfort, Sea To Summit does offer a range of heavier, warmer bags in the same series which are still ultralight in comparison to the competition.
+For more, see our Sea to Summit Spark SP2 review.

 REI Co-op Magma Sleeping Bag